-PICs provide a student a short time (no more than 30 minutes for grades K-5 or no more than the remainder of one class period for grades 6-12) and a positive and supportive environment to de-escalate if they are feeling angry, overwhelmed, or in need of a time-out.
-A PIC can be an ISI room (MS and HS), a buddy teacher's classroom (K5 and K8), or a counselor's or social worker's office space.
-Students will fill out a reflection form to help identify the root cause of the feelings, de-escalate the situation, and assist in helping to restore the student back into the classroom or classroom setting.
+The District designed PICs so that a teacher can provide a student a short time (no more than 30 minutes or no more than the remainder of one class period) and a positive and supportive environment to de-escalate if they are feeling angry, overwhelmed or in need of a time-out.
+The teacher in the PIC will have the student fill out a reflection form to help identify the root cause of the feelings, de-escalate the situation, and assist in helping to restore the student back into the classroom or classroom setting.
+PICs are available at most middle schools, high schools, and large K-8 schools.

-Students may de-escalate in the PIC as needed through various protocols:
+Teachers can send students to the PIC as needed through various protocols:

+Teachers may ...

+• send no more than three students out in a period.

+Teachers may not ...

+- send students in the first 15 minutes of class or at the end of class. - send students until after they have attempted interventions. - send the same student more than three times before sending them to a principal/assistant principal for review.

+Staff will ...

-- No more than three students from a single classroom may go to the PIC room in a period. - A student cannot go to PIC until there has been an attempted intervention, where possible. - After the third instance in a semester, a student should be sent to a Principal/Assistant Principal/counselor for further assessment and/or intervention. - Staff will document student names and the classes they come from, and will review the information regularly to ensure appropriate use of the PIC, monitor disparities, and determine if students need additional interventions.
+document student names and the classes they come from, and will review the information regularly to ensure appropriate use of the PIC, monitor disparities, and determine if students need additional interventions.